 The 2011 Certified EIR finds that interior noise levels for residential uses within the Approved Project could exceed applicable noise standards.
 This would be a potentially significant impact (Impact 13-2).
 Mitigation Measure 13-2 would reduce this impact to a less-than-significant level by requiring acoustical analyses for all properties where exterior noise levels exceed 60 A-weighted decibels (dBA).
-As part of project approval, the proposed project will be required to comply with Mitigation Measure 13-2.
+Blocks Q and R are shielded from lines and are further from rail lines (i.e. over 310 feet away) than several other blocks.
+Nevertheless, as part of project approval, the proposed project will be required to comply with Mitigation Measure 13-2.
 Therefore, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.

 The 2011 Certified EIR finds that noise levels for outdoor uses within the Approved Project could exceed applicable noise standards, and that vibration levels would exceed applicable standards.
 These would be a potentially significant but mitigatable impacts (Impacts 13-3 and 13-4 and Mitigation Measures 13-3 and 13-4).
-Because of their proximity to the railroad, Blocks K-L-M-O-P are in one of the areas of the Approved Project site that would contribute to these impacts, and therefore, as part of project approval, the proposed project will be required to comply with Mitigation Measures 13-3 and 13-4.
-Therefore, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts
+Because they are shielded from the railroad, Blocks Q and R are not in one of the areas of the Approved Project site that would contribute to these impacts, and therefore would not be required to implement associated mitigation measures.